Tokugawa in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Kimura in Kanji - Zangyo-Ninja

-Explanation of Kimura’s Origin Multiple theories exist regarding the origin of the name “Kimura,” including: – Deriving from a place name meaning “village where trees grow thickly” – Being related to the historically known Ashikaga clan branch Kimura family of Tochigi City, Tochigi Prefecture, through blood ties or local connections – Possibly originating from … Read More
+Hello, Mr. Kimura.
+This is an explanation of the origin of the surname Kimura, which is shared by your ancestors and friends.
+Multiple theories exist regarding the origin of the name “Kimura,” including: – Deriving from a place name meaning “village where trees grow thickly” – Being related to the historically known Ashikaga clan … Read More

 vector